Illegal drug trade in Lebanon: Hezbollah's involvement in the drug industry

 The post-2000 period witnessed the rise of Hezbollah and its alleged involvement in drug smuggling.
 Although sources say their involvement in the drug industry dates back to the 1990s, several years after armed Lebanese Shiite factions united under the Hezbollah banner to fight Israel.
 According to current and former U.S. law enforcement officials, the group had historical ties to the illegal drug trade in Lebanon's Beqaa Valley, with drug money becoming an early and significant source of income for them.
 In this period, the organization, facing financial pressures due to sanctions and political crises in Lebanon, turned to the illicit drug trade as a significant revenue source.
 Hezbollah's smuggling activities extended beyond drugs, involving Lebanon's subsidized resources like flour and fuel.

-The first distinct drug trade by Hezbollah was done in the early 2000's, revealed by authorities who learnt of the international cocaine and money laundering led by Hezbollah financier, Chekry Harb.
+The first distinct drug trade by Hezbollah was done in the early 2000s, revealed by authorities who learnt of the international cocaine and money laundering led by Hezbollah financier, Chekry Harb.
 Quickly Hezbollah links were extended and identifies in Paraguay, Venezuela, Ecuador Peru, Bolivia, Argentina, Brazil and Chile.

 A document recording a 2013 congress meeting criminalizing Hezbollah was released.
 In November 2011, The Lebanese drug lord, Ayman Joumaa, was arrested in the United States following allegations he was smuggling cocaine and laundering money that benefitted Hezbollah.
 As much as $200 million a month was laundered through his network, which included criminal associates and corrupt businesses in Colombia, the United States, Mexico, Panama, Venezuela, and Lebanon.
 The document claims that Hezbollah's activities in recent years is a result of the involvement of Iran, specifically by the Iranian Revolutionary Guard Corps and the Quds Force.
 The Director of National Intelligence, James Clapper, described the Hezbollah–Iran relationship as "a partnership agreement, with the Iranians as the senior partner.

 In addition, according the 2013 document, Hezbollah has been accused of attempted laundering of approximately $70 million from Venezuela to Germany in January 2013.
 The documents add their running of training camps and international narcotics smuggling operations in Venezuela, Bolivia, Honduras, Nicaragua, and even Mexico.
 The IRGC, Quds Force, and Hezbollah don't have to go it alone.
 They maintain lots of friends and allies in the world.
 The Venezuelans under the Chavez regime serve as one of the Iranians' closest allies.
 Venezuela considered a close Hezbollah ally according to the report helped them launder hundreds of millions of dollars a year and smuggle narcotics to the United States and even European markets.